reiss-koh/reisskoh/content/publication/conference-paper_1/index.md

 ---
-title: 'Encoding Temporal Statistical-space Priors via Augmented Representation'
+title: '*[W2]* Encoding Temporal Statistical-space Priors via Augmented Representation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here